 ->withExceptions(function (Exceptions $exceptions): void {

-$exceptions->shouldRenderJsonWhen(function (Request $request): bool {
+$exceptions->shouldRenderJsonWhen(function (Request $request, Throwable $e): bool {

 return $request->is('api/*') || $request->expectsJson();